Generic Name: bicalutamide (bye ka LOO ta mide)

 What should I avoid while taking bicalutamide?

-Avoid exposure to sunlight or tanning beds.
-Bicalutamide can make you sunburn more easily.
+Bicalutamide could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Bicalutamide side effects